apify/apify-docs/sources/platform/integrations/keboola.md

 ![Keboola Connector](./images/keboola/keboola-connector.png)

-Provide a name and description for your configuration, and then click on the **Create Configuration** button.
+Provide a name and description for your configuration, then click the **Create** Configuration** button.

 ![Keboola configuration setup](./images/keboola/keboola-create-configuration.png)